Cosmic velocity, density and halo mass function: Insights from deep learning: Results

-To investigate the effectthe of velocity field in the process of dark matter halo formation, we train our model on different sets of input features.
-One only consists of the density field information, while the other also consists of each particle's velocities in the three Cartesian coordinates.
-We change our CNN model in each case to fit the input image shape ( 15,15,15,1) for the case without velocity information and (15,15,15,4) for when the velocity information is also provided.
+To investigate the effect of the velocity field in the prediction of our CNN maps, we train our model on different sets of input features.
+One only consists of the density field information, while the other one has information of velocities averaged over a certain scale. }} We change our CNN model in each case to fit the input image shape ( 15,15,15,1) for the case without velocity information and (15,15,15,4) for when the velocity information is also provided.
 Except for the first layer, which is changed to fit the input's shape, all the other layer's architecture remains the same.

-In figure \ref{violin}, we show the prediction of halo mass with and without considering the velocity information.
+In Fig.\ref{violin}, we show the prediction of halo mass with and without considering the velocity information.
 Violins represent two different sources of error in each halo mass bin.
-One is the distance of the solid line to the distribution average for the predicted halo mass in each mmass bin(the accuracy of the result), and the other is the variance of the distribution for the predicted halo mass (precision of our prediction).
+One is the distance of the solid line to the distribution average for the predicted halo mass in each mass bin (the accuracy of the result), and the other is the variance of the distribution for the predicted halo mass (precision of our prediction).
 To consider these two error sources, we use the R2-score, which would be a reasonable metric to see whether there is an improvement in the prediction with and without velocity in each halo mass bin.\\ The advantage of this metric is that by dividing the model's standard deviation, it measures the score relative to the model itself and thus enables us to compare the score of the two different models.
 We use R2-score measurement to quantify the performance of our model, where the R2-score is measured in each mass scale as: \\